I'll put here any notes I have on Active Directory. This will be a reminder for me, but I hope it will also be useful for others. Happy reading!

-I never remember the order of definition of DNS.
+I can never remember the DNS definition order.

 PS C:\ > dcdiag